-Within our Scientific Services team sample testing continues to be provided by contractors, with sample collection completed in house.
+Within our scientific services team sample testing continues to be provided by contractors, with sample collection completed in house.

-All tankering, skip and waste disposal activities involving transportation are carried out by a contractor, as are a number of service contracts for instruments and equipment maintenance.
+All tankering, skip and waste disposal activities involving transportation are carried out by a contractor as are a number of service contracts for instruments and equipment maintenance.
 Property and ground maintenance activities are also managed in this way.

-Customer Service
+Customer service

-The Customer Service team is responsible for handling any customer contact and all aspects of billing and cash collection.
-The function consists of a service centre (which aims to resolve customers' issues quickly and effectively), billing services (which ensures bills issued are accurate and on time), field services (which installs and reads meters as well as other face-to-face activities) as well as support and strategic teams looking to improve the customer experience.
+The customer service team is responsible for handling any customer contact and all aspects of billing and cash collection.
+The function consists of a service centre (who aim to resolve customers' issues quickly and effectively), billing services (who ensure bills issued are accurate and on time) and field services (who install and read meters as well as other face-to-face activities, including vulnerable customer support).